The Giver (film): Plot

-Meanwhile, Jonas' mother and Asher go to the Chief Elder to say that Jonas is missing.
+Meanwhile, Jonas's mother and Asher go to the Chief Elder to say that Jonas is missing.
 Jonas steals a motorcycle and drives away with Gabriel.
-Asher is assigned by the Chief Elder to use a drone to find Jonas and "take" him.
+Asher is assigned by the Chief Elder to use a drone to find Jonas and "Lose" him (another euphemism for murder).
 When Asher finds Jonas and Gabriel in the desert, Jonas beseeches Asher to trust him and to let them go.
-Instead, Asher captures them with the drone but sets them free by dropping them into a river.
-When he is questioned by the Chief Elder, Asher lies and says that he has followed her orders.
+Instead, Asher captures them with the drone but, having a change of heart, sets them free by dropping them into a river.
+When he is questioned by the Chief Elder, Asher bends the truth and says that he has followed her orders.

-Fiona is condemned to be "released" for helping Jonas.
-Just as she is about to be "released" by Jonas' father, the Giver tries to persuade the Chief Elder that the Elders should free the community.
+Fiona is condemned to be Released for helping Jonas.
+Just as she is about to be Released by Jonas' father, the Giver tries to persuade the Chief Elder that the Elders should free the community.
 Unmoved by the Giver's arguments, the Chief Elder asserts that freedom is a bad idea because when they are left to their own devices, people make bad choices.

 Jonas and Gabriel enter a snowy area.
 Jonas falls to the ground and is overcome by the cold weather.
 However, he sees a sled like the one that he rode in a memory that he had received from the Giver.
-Jonas and Gabriel ride the sled downhill and cross the border into Elsewhere, which frees their community and also saves Fiona's life as Jonas' father stops short of "releasing" her upon realizing his intentions.
-Jonas realizes that he has succeeded in his quest.
+Jonas and Gabriel ride the sled downhill and cross the border into Elsewhere, which frees their community and also saves Fiona's life as Jonas' father stops short of releasing her upon realizing his intentions.

+As Jonas reaches a house where people are singing Christmas carols inside, he realizes that he has succeeded in his quest, as he walks toward the house with Gabriel.